clean-css/clean-css/README.md

 * `fetch` option controlling a function for handling remote requests;
 * new `font` shorthand and `font-*` longhand optimizers;
 * removal of `optimizeFont` flag in level 1 optimizations due to new `font` shorthand optimizer;
+* `skipProperties` flag in level 2 optimizations controlling which properties won't be optimized;

 ## Constructor options